altera-fpga/hls-samples/Tutorials/Features/experimental/device_global/README.md

 | Optimized for      | Description
 |:---                |:---
 | OS                 | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10, 11 <br> Windows Server* 2019
-| Hardware           | Intel® Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
+| Hardware           | Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
 | Software           | Intel® oneAPI DPC++/C++ Compiler

 > **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> For using the simulator flow, Intel® Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH:
+> For using the simulator flow, Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - ModelSim® SE
 >
-> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) must be installed and accessible through your PATH.
+> When using the hardware compile flow, Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) must be installed and accessible through your PATH.

-> **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+> **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Quartus® Prime installation.

 This sample is part of the FPGA code samples.
 It is categorized as a Tier 2 sample that demonstrates a compiler feature.